SymfonyCasts/messenger/sfcasts/functional-test.md

 ```

 This little script uses Composer to download PHPUnit into a separate directory
-behind the scenes, which is nice because it means you can get any version of
+in the background, which is nice because it means you can get any version of
-PHPUnit, even if some of its dependency versions clash with those in your project.
+PHPUnit, even if some of its dependencies clash with those in your project.

 Once it's done... ding!
 Our one test is green.
-Next time you run:
+And the next time we run:

 ```terminal
 php bin/phpunit
 ```

-it jumps *straight* to running the tests.
-And now that PHPUnit is downloaded,
-once PhpStorm builds its cache, that yellow background on `assertEquals()` will
+it jumps *straight* to the tests.
+And now that PHPUnit is downloaded, once PhpStorm builds its cache, that yellow background on `assertEquals()` will go away.
-go away.

 ## Testing the Upload Endpoint

-To test the endpoint itself, we *first* need an image that we can upload to it.
+To test the endpoint itself, we *first* need an image that we can upload.
+Inside
-Inside the `tests/` directory, let's create a `fixtures/` directory to hold the
+the `tests/` directory, let's create a `fixtures/` directory to hold that image.
-image.
-Next, I'll copy one of the images I've been uploading into this directory
+Now I'll copy one of the images I've been uploading into this directory and name
-and name it `ryan-fabien.jpg`.
+it `ryan-fabien.jpg`.

-And... there it is.
-Now, the test is pretty simple: create a client with
+There it is.
+The test itself is pretty simple: create a client with
 `$client = static::createClient()` and an `UploadedFile` object that will
-simulate the file being uploaded: `$uploadedFile = new UploadedFile()` passing
+represent the file being uploaded: `$uploadedFile = new UploadedFile()` passing
 the path to the file as the first argument - `__DIR__.'/../fixtures/ryan-fabien.jpg` -
 and the filename as the second - `ryan-fabien.jpg`.

 Why the, sorta, "redundant" second argument?
 When you upload a file in a browser,
-your browser sends *two* pieces of data: the physical contents of the file *and*
+your browser sends *two* pieces of information: the physical contents of the file
-the name of the file on your filesystem.
+*and* the name of the file on your filesystem.

 Finally, we can make the request: `$client->request()`.
 The first argument is
 the method... which is `POST`, then the URL - `/api/images` - we don't need any